zahere/MLOps-24/README.md

 This repository provides a robust framework for conducting feature importance and vulnerability analysis in machine learning models, specifically designed for tabular data.
 The framework addresses two primary business problems:

-1. **Improving the prediction of marketing campaign success for term deposits** using the bank marketing dataset.
+1. **Improving the prediction of marketing campaign success for term deposits** using [the bank marketing dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing)
-2. **Enhancing the assessment of credit risk** using the German credit risk dataset.
+2. **Enhancing the assessment of credit risk** using [the German credit risk dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing)

 ### Objectives